-- Certificate of Eligibility (COE), or equivalent (a "Statement of Benefits" obtained from the Department of Veterans Affairs' website - eBenefits), or VAF 28-1905 form for Chapter 31 - 2.
+- Certificate of Eligibility (COE), or equivalent (a "Statement of Benefits" obtained from the Department of Veterans Affairs' website - eBenefits), or a Chapter 31 authorization - 2.
 DD-214, unless the student is on active duty or a dependent using a veteran's benefits - 3.
 The veteran's SSN or seven- or eight-digit VA File number - 4.
 A signed VA Student Responsibility form (obtained from the VA School Certifying Official) - 5.
 A signed Yellow Ribbon Policies form, if applicable (obtained from the VA School Certifying Official)